nvmax/Group-14-brewery/README.md

 while using bulma Button interference with JS "button.onclick" and reworked with breadcrumb

-Fixed issues with positionstack after reading documentation and alot of articles I was able to finally figure out how to use it.
+Fixed issues with positionstack by using PTV Group API and with their documentation and a bit of help from classmate was able to get the response data I needed.

 Self Created icons and header image to use with in our project.